Are you an absent-minded person? Does any of these sound like you (or someone you know)?

 If your overcommitted life causes you to be absentminded in your everyday life, tell other people to pick up the slack for you.
 Get your kids to do the laundry.
 Get your spouse to pick up your daughter at her friend’s house.
 You don’t have to do everything!

 Learn about delegation so you can be a more attentive person: How to Delegate Work (the Definitive Guide for Successful Leaders)

 6. Use Sticky Notes

 If you need to remember to send that email or make that call when you get to work, put a sticky note on your cell phone.
-Chances are that when you get to the office you will check your phone anyway – and you’ll see your reminder.
+Chances are that when you get to the office, you will check your phone anyway – and you’ll see your reminder.
 It’s simple and effective.

 7. Do One Thing at a Time

 Many people think they are great multi-taskers.
-They can talk on the phone, type emails and put make-up on all at the same time.
+They can talk on the phone, type emails, and put make-up on all at the same time.
 But when you do too many things at once, none of them are done particularly well.

-Do one thing at a time so you can make sure that you complete everything you are doing.
+The absent-minded people know the real absent-minded meaning because they are suffering.
+To ease your life, do one thing at a time so you can make sure that you complete everything you are doing.
 Just be sure that you’re not hyper-focusing on that task.